-If there is a question about the status of a family member, PHA will request verification from a responsible medical professional.
-If the responsible medical professional cannot provide a determination, the person generally will be considered temporarily absent.
+If there is a question about the status of a family member, PHA will request verification from a responsible medical professional cannot provide a determination, the person generally will be considered temporarily absent.
 The family may present evidence that the family member is confined on a permanent basis and request that the person not be considered a family member.